Week Of Outfits Series: A Week Of Artistic & Sustainable Outfits With Aditi Mayer From ADIMAY

-The Good Trade's Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
-Each woman takes her own unique approach slow fashion and demonstrates how beautifully sustainable fashion can come to life.
-Today we're excited to share a week of outfits from Aditi Mayer, the conscious blogger behind ADIMAY!
+The Good Trade’s Week of Outfits Series highlights women that have personally inspired us to shop and live with intention!
+Each woman takes her own unique approach to slow fashion and demonstrates how beautifully sustainable fashion can come to life.
+Today we’re excited to share a week of outfits from Aditi Mayer, the conscious blogger behind ADIMAY!

 Age | 21

 Job | Fashion Photographer & Sustainable Fashion Blogger

 Where To Find Her | Her blog ADIMAY and Instagram

 Favorite Brands | Victoria Road, Par en Par, Ankura, and anything vintage

 Before I was involved in the sustainable fashion, I identified as a visual storyteller.
 Photography was my passion since the age of 12.
 As I had my first introduction with the world of sustainable fashion, I was completely blown away—as an artist who was beginning to think critically about the intention behind my work, I knew I wanted more than just pretty imagery; I wanted my work have more potential for purpose.
 That sentiment was shared with how I saw sustainable fashion—it was more than just saying “look at this pretty dress,” but really engaged with the flows of labor, creative process, and intention behind products.

 Since then, the intention of ADIMAY as a sustainable fashion blog has become defined.
 The tagline I give in my blog is “artistic expression meets social action,” which is a simpler way of communicating the potential of creating from a place of intention.
 Artistic expression is a very intimate act that reflects oneself, whereas social action really frames our relationship with larger systems of inequality—whether that’s gender, class, race—and how we can use these two elements to create impact in the work we do.